When it comes to your children and what is in their best interests, we understand that you have to fight for what is

-This means that both parents have the right to share the responsibility of decisions regarding major long-term issues, such as choice of schooling, health and religious practices.
+Under Australian family law, parents typically share “equal shared parental responsibility.”
+This means both parents have the right to make decisions about major long-term issues, including schooling, health, and religious practices.
 However, in some situations, parental responsibility may be altered or even removed in extreme cases.